softwaremill/ox/README.md

 ### Receiving from exactly one channel

-The most common use-case for `select` is to receive from exactly one channel.
+The most common use-case for `select` is to receive exactly one value from a number of channels.
 There's a dedicated `select` variant for this use-case, which accepts a number of `Source`s, for which receive clauses are created.
 The signature for the two-source variant of this method is:

 ```scala
 def select[T1, T2](source1: Source[T1], source2: Source[T2]): T1 | T2 | ChannelClosed